2019 Committee Members

 Doug started rowing in high school at The Geelong College and was immediately obsessed.
 His ANU rowing success has included a University Games bronze and many upset CRC and ADFA crews.
-Nicknamed "the next Josh Dunkley-Smith" by no-one but himself, he hopes to bring energy and country-boy-spirit to his captaincy at ANUBC.
+Nicknamed "the next Josh Dunkley-Smith" by no-one but himself, he hopes to bring energy and country-boy-spirit to the Vice-President role.

 treasurer - adrienne mCkENZIE

 Adrienne was first enticed into a rowing boat in 2005 and has been hooked ever since.
 She loves being on the water to see Canberra’s beautiful sunrises, even in the cold of winter.
-Off the water, Adrienne has been an active contributor to the club for many years, Club Treasurer from 2009 to 2016, Vice President in 2017 and was made Life Member in 2012 for her dedication to the club.
-Adrienne also coordinates the Club's ITR Program.
+Adrienne has been Club Treasurer from 2009 to 2016 and again since 2018 and is coordinator of the Club’s ITR Program.
+In 2012 she was made Life Member in recognition of her contributions to the Club.

 secretary - justine riordan